oneops/oneops.github.io/user/design/configure-app-version-monitor.md

 id: configure-app-version-monitor
 ---

+This should be moved to the monitors page ..
+TBD

 # Solution

 The App Version monitor is used to validate that Tomcat is restarted after all the artifacts are deployed.
 By default, the monitor is disabled.